Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 teaching: 20
 exercises: 10
 questions:
-- What covers the AWS Free Tier?
+- What does the AWS Free Tier cover?
 - How to know your service usage is within the Free-Tier limits?
 - How much will you pay should you exceed the Free-Tier limits?
 objectives: